Now Hiring

 Step 5: Accepting a Place

 Following the ‘taster day’ assessment, you will be contacted by Heritage School within a week, usually by a telephone call from the Headmaster, about whether a place can be offered.
-You will then receive an offer letter, and you will be asked to return a signed Acceptance Form together with a non-refundable Acceptance Fee of £375.
+You will then receive an offer letter, and you will be asked to return a signed Acceptance Form together with a non-refundable Acceptance Fee*.
 Once the Acceptance Form and Acceptance Fee have been received, your child’s place is secured.
 All other necessary information, such as consent forms and uniform information, will be sent to you at that time.

 Support for Learning Difficulties